usherlabs/usher-referrals/packages/listener/README.md

 3. Clone this repository onto the VPS.
 4. Set the necessary environment variables, as specified in the `docker-compose.yml` file.
 5. Run the instructions provided at the root of this repository to install dependencies.
-6. Navigate to this package folder and run `yarn build` to create an optimized package of source files using ESBuild.
+6. Navigate to this package folder and run `pnpm build` to create an optimized package of source files using ESBuild.
 7. Start the Listener by running `node ./build/main.js`.

 Once the Listener is up and running, you can monitor and manage the deployment as needed.